xsltdev/nodejsdev.ru/docs/api/cli.md

 **More specifically, `--inspect=0.0.0.0` is insecure if the port (`9229` by default) is not firewall-protected.**

-See the [debugging security implications][] section for more information.
+See the [debugging security implications][debugging security implications] section for more information.

 ### `-i`, `--interactive`